How To Clean A Pellet Grill: A Simple Guide To BBQ Maintenance

 How to clean the outside of your grill

-The inside of your grill is where the magic happens, but that doesn’t mean the outside of your grill shouldn’t get equal TLC!
+The inside of your grill is where the magic happens, but that doesn’t mean the outside shouldn’t get equal TLC!

-To help keep your grill looking its best next to the rest of your outdoor decor, simply wipe it down with a damp towel, or with a cleaning agent if it’s particularly dirty.
+To help keep your grill looking its best alongside the rest of your outdoor decor, simply wipe it down with a damp towel or a cleaning agent if it’s particularly dirty.
 Be sure to wipe with the grain if it’s stainless steel.

-If you’re using a cleaning agent, avoid using harsh chemicals like chlorides, bleach, or acidic cleaners, which can cause corrosion.
+If you’re using a cleaning agent, avoid harsh chemicals such as chlorides, bleach, or acidic cleaners, which can cause corrosion.
 If there is any stubborn grime or buildup on your grill’s exterior, use a mild degreaser or stainless steel cleaner.

 How to maintain your pellet grill between cleans